PolicyBrief

 To direct the Administrator of General Services to submit a report to Congress on the state of the real estate portfolio of the Public Building Service, and for other purposes.

-This bill mandates the annual submission of a detailed report to Congress on the status and financial health of the General Services Administration's Public Building Service real estate portfolio.
+This bill requires the GSA to submit an annual report to Congress detailing the status, financial performance, and utilization of the federal real estate portfolio.

 Greg Stanton